How to Make and Save Money in Every Area of Your Budget

 Always be honest when getting insurance.
 If you lie to cover something up and try to make it cheaper, your claim can be rejected later and you have wasted your money.

-Work out what you need insurance for – house, contents, car, health, life etc. The compare them all to get the best deal.
+Work out what you need insurance for – house, contents, car, health, life etc. Then compare them all to get the best deal.
 With car insurance and similar insure for an agreed value, not market value!

 It’s in the fine print and many people miss it but it can be the difference between getting enough to replace your car and getting only a few thousand when the agreed value could have been double that.
 List all your valuables and make sure you are properly covered for your home and contents.